Your Voice in Washington: Netsmart Leadership on Key Public Policy Issues

 Netsmart continues to be a strong advocate on behalf of our clients and providers across the country.

-Congress approved and President Obama signed into law the 21st Century Cures Act, a comprehensive bill with important elements impacting several Netsmart client communities.
-The bill authorizes $1 billion over the next two years to address the opioid crisis, and creates and reauthorizes a number of federal mental health grant programs.
+This comprehensive legislation, passed by Congress and signed into law in December 2016, authorizes $1 billion over the next two years to address the opioid crisis, and creates and reauthorizes a number of federal mental health grant programs.
 It also includes a number of health IT-related provisions on interoperability, data sharing/exchange and electronic health records.

 Primary Advocacy Focus